Jonarzz/WinterTimeMailTester/README.md

 * mails are not sorted by date and the mail that got there later will show up with earlier hour
 * mails are sorted by date, so they are not in order of time they were sent

-The first case applies to Gmail and WP, while the second one applies to Onet.
+The first case applies to Gmail, WP and o2, while the second one applies to Onet.

 #### Gmail
 ![Gmail](http://i.imgur.com/mhoCaVv.png)